-The right to be informed that processing is being undertaken.

-The right of access to one's personal information.

-The right to prevent processing in certain circumstances.

-The right to rectify, block or erase information which is regarded as wrong information.

-The right to have decisions reviewed where they have been made automatically.
-The right to object to receiving marketing information.

-The data protection definitions have not yet been subject to interpretation by the courts.
+- The right to be informed that processing is being undertaken. - The right of access to one's personal information. - The right to rectification for information which is regarded as wrong information. - The right to erasure in certain circumstances. - The right to restrict processing in certain circumstances. - The right to data portability. - The right to object in certain circumstances. - The right to have decisions reviewed where they have been made automatically in relation to automated decision making and profiling.

-4 Scope
+4. Scope